Meet the Innkeepers: Drew and Karen

 Karen’s idea of a dream job was to be an innkeeper.
 On trips to her vacation home in North Conway, NH she and her husband would visit inns with a dream of one day owning them.
 When Karen learned that Todd and Drew were purchasing the Captain’s House Inn, a new synergy was formed, and it took no time for the three to put together the management team for the inn.

 Together, the Drew-Karen management team will continue to work with a very capable group of interns from Great Britain to welcome guests to the Captain’s House Inn in the coming years.

 Claude Edwards is the wife of Dan (our maintenance man) and is our magnificent assistant chef.
 A talented cook with an eye for detail, Claude is part of our seasonal staff and hails from Jamaica.
 Claude has been at the Captain’s House Inn for more than 10 years and holds the distinction of being the longest serving member of our team.

 Student Innkeeper Program

 Our student staff changes every six to ten months, depending on the university program.
 These young people bring an enthusiasm and energy to the inn that our guests enjoy.
 We offer them the opportunity to work in America, with a lot of public contact in a small business environment.
 We enjoy their company and so do our guests.

-Our Jamaican staff members leave their homes and family and work with us for eight months of the year, while our small core housekeeping team, remains with us year-round.
-They take great pride in their work and, without them, we could not offer the level of service we do or continue to maintain the high standards we have set for ourselves.
+Our Jamaican staff members leave their homes and family to work with us for eight months of the year, while our small core housekeeping team remains with us year-round.
+They take great pride in their work.
+Without them, we could not offer the level of service we do, or continue to maintain the high standards we have set for ourselves.
 Besides their great work ethic, they offer us sunny smiles and upbeat attitudes every day.